grunt-lucas/porytiles/Algo.md

       // If we end up skipping all of them that means the palettes are all too full and we cannot assign this tile continue;
     }
-    // We need to do all of this without modifying the current callstack's state variable
+    // We need to do all of this without modifying the current callstack's state variable, so make copies vector<ColorSet> unassignedCopy = makeCopy(state.unassigned);
-    // So this pseudocode is not exactly correct, but it's the gist vector<ColorSet> newUnassigned = state.unassigned;
-    newUnassigned.removeLast();
-    palette |= toAssign;
-    AssignState newState = {state.hardwarePalettes, newUnassigned};
+    unassignedCopy.removeLast();
+    hardwarePalettesUpdatedCopy = makeCopy(state.hardwarePalettes);
+    hardwarePalettesUpdatedCopy[i] |= toAssign; // no i variable in this loop, translate to regular for loop AssignState newState = {hardwarePalettesUpdatedCopy, unassignedCopy};
     if (assign(newState)) {
       return true;
     }